samuelmoiwa/100-days-of-python/README.md

-# 100 days of pythone
+# 100 days of pythone starting on September 1st

 ## how to collaborate?
 * use the correct git flow